 My excavator works mostly in wet clay.
 Do I need to check the idler more often?

 Yes.
 Clay tends to pack tightly around the idler, restricting its movement.
-When the idler cannot slide properly, shock loads transfer directly into the undercarriage.
+When the idler can’t slide properly, shock loads transfer directly into the undercarriage.
 Clean the idler area frequently to maintain smooth operation.